JaiSuryaPrabu/JaiSuryaPrabu/README.md

 ### 🧠 About Me

 I am an AI-native developer focused on building end-to-end intelligent software — from core machine learning models to full-stack applications powered by agents.
 With a strong foundation in **PyTorch**, **FastAPI**, and **Next.js**, I aim to build modular, scalable, and community-driven solutions for the AI developer ecosystem.

-> My mission is to build solutions of production level apps powered by AI

 ---